tzakkar/Livecaption/SCRIBE_SETUP.md

 - Ensure Row Level Security policies allow public reads on the captions table
 - Check that realtime is enabled on the captions table
 - Verify the event_id matches between broadcaster and viewer

+### Translation Not Working

+- Ensure you're using **Google Chrome 138 or later**
+- Check that Chrome's built-in AI features are enabled (visit `chrome://flags`)
+- Look for the flag: "Enables optimization guide on device" and "Prompt API for Gemini Nano"
+- The first time you select a language, Chrome needs to download the translation model (this may take a few moments)
+- Check the browser console for any translation errors
+- Try selecting "Original (No Translation)" and then reselecting your target language

+### Translation Model Download Stuck

+- Check your internet connection (models are downloaded on first use)
+- Clear Chrome's cache and restart the browser
+- Try a different language pair
+- Models are cached after first download and work offline thereafter

 ## API Reference